-• Small businesses - or consortia of small businesses - will provide 0% cost share from the outset of the Phase II project through the first 12 months of Phase II (referred to as the "Cost Share Grace Period").
-If the project is continued beyond the Cost Share Grace Period, then at least 10% of the Total Project Cost74 (including the costs incurred during the Cost Share Grace Period) will be required as cost share over the remaining period of performance.
+- A domestic educational institution or domestic nonprofit applying as a Standalone Applicant is required to provide at least 5% of the Total Project Cost as cost share. - Small businesses or consortia of small businesses will provide 0% cost share from the outset of the project through the first 12 months of the project (hereinafter the "Cost Share Grace Period").
+70 If the project is continued beyond the Cost Share Grace Period, then at least 10% of the Total Project Cost (including the costs